LeidyDoradoM/MechaCar_Statistical_Analysis/README.md

 Figure 3.
 Statistics for each Manufaturing Lot.

--
-The design specifications for the **MechaCar** suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet the design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+- Considering that the design specifications for the **MechaCar** suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch (psi), we can conclude that across al the manufacturing lots (figure 2) the manufacturing data meet the design specifications (```variance ~ 62```), but for the specific cases (figure 3), the variance for the **Lot3** exceeds the 100 psi.

 ## T-tests on Suspension Coils